Nicxx2/auto-unrar/README.md

 **Customization Options:**
 - **SOURCE_DIRECTORY:** Directory to scan for RAR files.
 - **SLEEP_TIME:** Interval (in seconds) between scans.
 Default is 3600 seconds (1 hour).
 - **OVERWRITE_FILES:** When true, extracted files will overwrite any existing files with the same name.
-Default: false
+Default is false
 - **DO_NOT_USE_MARKERS:** If true, disables the use of marker files, leading to the extraction of all archives on each scan.
-Default: false
+Default is false
 - **EXTRACT_TO_DIRECTORY:** Define a specific directory for extracted files by changing "/path/to/your/directory/to/add/extracted/data" under volume.
 If this option is not used, files are extracted to their respective archive locations.
 - **DELETE_RAR_AFTER_EXTRACTION:** Set to true to remove RAR files after successful extraction.
-Default: false <be>
+Default is false <be>